Who is your Ideal Customer?

 - Craft emails and messages that will share your opinion.

-Tool for ascertaining your ideal customer persona aligns with real people: –
+Tool for ascertaining your ideal customer profile aligns with real people: –

 SalesBuddy is a free B2B lead generation tool by Ampliz.
 It is a lightweight Chrome Plugin that gives you leads based on your buyer persona.
 You Sign Up for the tool and set the buyer persona.
 Currently, it lets you set only five parameters (Industry, Revenue, Employee Count, Location, and Department).
 However, more parameters will be available in future versions.